zzolo/lumiere/README.md

 1. Create an account at Twilio.
 1. Obtain a [phone number](https://www.twilio.com/user/account/phone-numbers) or use an existing one if you already have one set up.
 1. Under the settings for that phone number, set the Messaging POST value to `http://<YOUR_APP_NAME>.meteor.com/incoming`.
-1. There is no real set up for the web application part, but the application displays the phone number so you may want to up date that.
+1. There is no real set up for the web application part, but the application displays the phone number so you may want to update that.

 ## Raspberry Pi